 7. Quickly Build Digital Products

-Having the ability to build digital products, websites, email campaigns, and manage 3rd party CMS, webhooks, tracking pixels and more open up a world of possibilities.
+Having the ability to build digital products, websites, email campaigns, and manage 3rd party CMS, webhooks, tracking pixels, and more opens up a whole new world of possibilities.

-It doesn’t just stop at opening up possibilities either; by building things yourself, you’ll be able to iterate faster, which means more learnings and a better shot at success.
+Furthermore, by building things yourself, you’ll be able to iterate faster, which means more learnings and a better shot at success!